gabrielmeyr/gabrielmeyr.github.io/_posts/2016-1-1-An-Example-of-Rendering-a-Table-in-BackboneJS.md

 ---
 layout: post
-title: A Beginner's Guide To Rendering A Table In Backbone.JS
+title: An Example of Rendering a Table In Backbone.JS
 ---

 This is a beginner's guide to making a table in Backbone.js.
 In this example it will be a table of books with data for the title and author.